Cbhihe/Cloud-computing-projects/Readme.md

 Dataset changes over the years are likely to be all or nothing in any case; i.e. a dataset may cease to be available because the website has disappeared, moved or its EULA changed.
-In such a case you will be left with the code (the cutlery) and it filling your plate with suitable food will be your very first step.
+In such a case you will be left with the code (the cutlery) and it filling your plate with suitable food (pertinent data) will be your very first step.